-Months later, I was in India studying an Ayurvedic method of reading pulses (such a relatable reference!), and I was still mentally refining my company.
-The concept of the Tree of Life kept coming to me; one day the words, another an image of it from the visually stunning film, The Fountain.
-I was even drawn to a necklace in a shop in Manali with a tree.
+That September, I was in India studying an Ayurvedic method of reading pulses (yet another universally relatable reference), and I was still mentally refining this idea.
+The concept of the Tree of Life kept coming to me; one day the words, another in an image of it from the visually stunning film, The Fountain, and another I was drawn to a necklace in a shop in Manali with a tree.
 The place was filled with all sorts of things I could have felt connected to.
-And this was on the back wall near a corner; not in the cases at the center register, or the racks lining the walls from beside the doorway all the way back.
-The owner said that one was an interpretation of?
-The Tree of Life...It's a theme that does seem to run through multiple cultures, worldwide...SO here I was in India for the first time, experiencing so many things.
-And among them, I received and answer to this question I'd been having for a way to articulate all my offerings in one space, and as a cohort.
-As Thomas Amelio has said, "There’s something about India that...if you’re willing to listen to something beneath the cacophony and…all the contrasts; there’s something there that just will buoy you up and take care of you -- if you let it… "
+And this was way on the back wall, near a corner.
+The owner said that one was an interpretation of? a-The Tree of Life...

 Also?
 I'm, like, really tall.

 Still, while I love when nature is rightfully associated and linked with the divine, I thought it felt self-aggrandizing to name my company after a Tree of frigging Life.